Mayumi Enoki’s work explores hidden phenomena in our day-to-day activities.

 Enoki holds a MA (RCA) from Printmaking Course, Faculty of Fine Art at Royal College of Art in the UK, a BA in art education from National Okayama University in Japan.

-She worked as an associate professor & lecturer in graphic design and printmaking at universities and art schools in 1993-2010.
+She worked as an associate professor and a lecturer in graphic design and printmaking at art universities in 1993-2010.

-Her artwork can be found in private and public collections, including Kitayama and Company (Tokyo, Japan), The Osaka Contemporary Art Center (Osaka, Japan).
+Her artworks can be found in public and company collections, including The Osaka Contemporary Art Center, Japan, Kitayama and Company, Tokyo Japan.